voncloft/Voncloft-Search/README.md

 Known issues I may/maynot fix - if you find any or want to contribute you are more than welcome to do so.

+For httpd.conf put your folders that you plan on searching and keeping tabs on in the alias section.

+Also I have hard coded the IP 192.168.1.1 since it is my own router so you may need to tweak that yourself.

 1) Unable to play *some* videos in browser

 2) Searching .folder names can crash the program or have it go into an infinite loop.